RuralAnemone/the-quotebook/README.md

 > > I though that was a person who smoked weed and wore a dobby hat. - Rachel

 ---
+Found this old quote from who knows when:

->i'm so white that all sunlight reflects off of me and blinds everyone who looks at me - Isaiah
+>i'm so white that all sunlight reflects off of me and blinds everyone who looks at me

-\- Found this old quote from who knows when
+\- Isaiah

 ---
->
+> your hair smells like dog silk

+\- the bean